Five qualities of successful small business owners

 Greenwalt has used various tools including Asana for task management, Zoho Books for invoicing, and Google calendar for scheduling.

 A desire to learn can help you continually evolve.
 Reading books and other publications, growing your business network, and seeking mentors can all provide learning opportunities that you can take back to your business.
 In addition, looking at other companies' successes and failures can help you learn valuable business lessons.

 As a business owner, it's easy to get wrapped up in day-to-day operations.
 Unfortunately, when you do this, you're failing to create a strategic plan to achieving desired long-term results, says Vickie Austin, a business and career coach based in Wheaton, Ill.
 "You have to benchmark along the way," says Austin, who also founded CHOICES Worldwide.
 "Ask yourself, 'Am I doing the things that I need to in order to be where I want to be?'"

 Certain tasks like writing a business plan involve laying out well-defined goals.
 Austin recommends getting feedback from fellow business owners or mentors – and building flexibility into long-term goals – to help ensure your strategy yields the desired results.

 5. Language skills

-"Now that people constantly write to clients via email and text, and that even the smallest businesses are expected to have websites with written content, grammar matters more than ever," says Ellen Jovin, a principal and co-founder of New York-based Syntaxis, a small business that teaches communication skills to business professionals.
+With the majority of client communications occurring via email and text, and the growing need for a strong online presence, grammar matters more than ever.
 Print out important documents and read them aloud.
 That can reveal grammar mistakes along with other crucial writing issues involving tone, word choice, and structure.